sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 The silence stretched between them, heavy as the night.

-## Scene 6: The Messengers
+## The Messege

 Torches guttered in the courtyard as Raavani's envoys bowed.
-Their leader's smile didn't reach his eyes.

 "Bharath's crimes demand blood," she said.
 The gold in his teeth caught the light.